tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/数据库管理（DMC）/DMC 简介_intl_en.md

 - **Database monitoring**
 It provides multidimensional monitoring data such as database status, row operations of InnoDB storage engine, database connections, and traffic.

-- **InnoDB lock wait**
-It allows you to view InnoDB holdlock and wait lock details and delete sessions.

 - **SQL window**
 It provides an SQL compiler and can save frequently used SQL templates and custom SQL statements.
 It can also display and export SQL statement execution results.

-## Benefits
+## Strengths
 - **Ease of use**
-DMC aims to provide easy-to-use data management services.
+DMC aims to provide easy-to-use database management services.
 You can use the convenient operation interface to perform database operations such as creating databases/tables.

 - **Visualization**
 You do not need to separately install drivers or applications to use DMC.
 Instead, you just need to log in to DMC to manage, monitor, and manipulate databases in multiple dimensions through the visualization management page.